 We humans have a knack for destroying things.
-Let’s take the climate: We’re blowing greenhouse gases into the atmosphere as if there is no tomorrow.
+Let’s take the climate: We’re releasing greenhouse gases into the atmosphere as if there is no tomorrow.
 We ignore scientists who have spent decades warning us about the climate catastrophe we are causing.

 But simply trashing the climate does not seem to be enough for us: We are also destroying the diversity of life on our planet.
-Human activity such as clearing rainforests are robbing countless animal and plant species of their habitat.
+Human activity such as clearing rainforests is robbing countless animal and plant species of their habitat.